TevHeath/PHYS_2330_Electricity_Magnestism_Computational_Physics_Programs_Fall2024/README.md

 With my solutions I strive to supply an example of my ability in the following areas:

 - problem-solving
-- translation of mathematical concepts to code
+- translation of physis concepts to code
 - electrical & computer engineering
 - scientific computation
 - object-oriented design